How do we age? The hallmarks of ageing

 Stress or the accumulation of damage over time can cause cells to enter a state called cellular senescence.
 Senescent cells stop dividing, lose their original function and begin to release harmful molecules, including inflammatory cytokines, growth factors and other molecules.
 Importantly, senescent cells also negatively affect surrounding cells, contributing to impaired organ function.

 There are several triggers for cellular senescence, including telomere shortening, DNA damage or mitochondrial dysfunction.
 Senescent cells also accumulate during the normal ageing process in both humans and mice.
-A major recent breakthrough was the finding that removing senescent cells from aged mice through genetic or pharmacological treatment improves health and extends the lifespan of these animals.
-Drugs that kill or silence these cells are called senolytics and are now being tested for their potential beneficial effects in humans in the context of ageing.
+A major recent breakthrough has been the discovery that removing senescent cells from aged mice by genetic or pharmacological treatment improves the health and extends the lifespan of these animals [Faragher et al. 2017].
+Drugs that kill or silence these cells are called senolytics and are now being tested for their potential beneficial effects on ageing in humans [Childs et al. 2017, Ming et al. 2018].

 8. Exhaustion of stem cells

-Most cells in our body lose the ability to divide when they reach their final identity, e.g. as a nerve cell or skin cell.
-Therefore, most organs rely on so-called stem cells to repair tissue damage or to drive tissue renewal.
-Stem cells have the ability to divide themselves and differentiate into different cell types.
-They play an essential role in keeping our organs and body healthy.
-Ageing negatively affects stem cells in many ways, and stem cell ageing itself is thought to contribute to tissue ageing, especially in tissues whose cells renew frequently.
-Stem cells can be lost during ageing, leading to stem cell depletion and a reduced ability to repair organ damage.
+Most cells in our body lose the ability to divide when they reach their final identity, such as a nerve cell or skin cell.
+Therefore, most organs rely on stem cells to repair tissue damage or to promote tissue renewal.
+Stem cells have the ability to divide and differentiate into different cell types.
+They play a vital role in keeping our organs and body healthy.
+Ageing negatively affects stem cells in many ways, and stem cell ageing itself is thought to contribute to tissue ageing, especially in tissues where cells renew frequently.
+Stem cells can be lost during ageing, leading to stem cell depletion and a reduced ability to repair organ damage [Goodell & Rando 2015].

 In addition, stem cells have been shown to change their differentiation potential with age.
 This means that they give rise to a different spectrum of differentiated cells in old organisms than in young ones.
-Interestingly, the ageing of stem cells has long been considered irreversible, but recent research suggests that it may be possible to rejuvenate old stem cells.
-For example, it has been shown that injecting blood plasma from young mice into old mice improves stem cell function in the old animals.
-So rejuvenating old stem cells could be one approach to enabling healthy ageing.
+Interestingly, the ageing of stem cells was long thought to be irreversible, but recent research suggests that it may be possible to rejuvenate old stem cells.
+For example, it has been shown that injecting blood plasma from young mice into old mice improves stem cell function in the old animals [Villeda et al. 2014].
+Rejuvenating old stem cells could therefore be an approach to enable healthy ageing.

-The Max Planck Research Group Tessarz and the Max Planck Research Group Huppertz investigate ageing stem cells.
+The former Max Planck Research Group Tessarz and the Max Planck Research Group Huppertz are investigating ageing stem cells.

 9. Altered intercellular communication

 The cells and organs in our body do not age in isolation, but communicate with each other via hormones, cytokines and metabolic products.
-That this intercellular communication plays an important role in the ageing process was demonstrated in experiments in which the blood circulation of young and old mice was connected, an approach known as parabiosis.
-Old mice were partially rejuvenated by this procedure, while young mice showed signs of premature ageing, suggesting that there are factors in the blood that contribute to the ageing of the whole organism.
-In addition, it has been shown that targeted life-prolonging interventions in one tissue can delay ageing in other tissues and thus prolong lifespan.
+That this intercellular communication plays an important role in the ageing process has been shown in experiments in which the blood circulation of young and old mice was connected, an approach known as parabiosis.
+Old mice were partially rejuvenated by this procedure, while young mice showed signs of premature ageing, suggesting that there are factors in the blood that contribute to the ageing of the whole organism [Villeda et al. 2014].
+It has also been shown that targeted life-prolonging interventions in one tissue can delay ageing in other tissues, thereby extending lifespan [Rando & Jones 2021, Fafian-Labora & O’Loghlen 2020].

 10. Deteriorated autophagy

-Autophagy is a kind of recycling system of the human cell.
-In this process, the body breaks down unneeded and diseased cellular components and recycles them elsewhere.
-There is clear evidence that autophagy is relevant to the ageing process.
-Studies show that in humans, the activity of genes related to autophagy decreases with age.
-Moreover, genetic inhibition of autophagy accelerates the ageing process in model organisms.
-The reason for this could be an increased accumulation of proteins and cell components, but also the fact that pathogens can no longer be broken down as well.
-There is also ample evidence that the stimulation of autophagy increases life expectancy and lifespan in model organisms, which underlines the importance of autophagy in the ageing process.
+Autophagy is a kind of recycling system in human cells.
+It is the body’s way of breaking down unwanted and diseased cell components and recycling them elsewhere.
+There is strong evidence that autophagy is involved in the ageing process.
+Studies show that the activity of autophagy-related genes decreases with age in humans [Lipinski et al. 2010].
+In addition, genetic inhibition of autophagy accelerates ageing in model organisms [Cassidy et al. 2020].
+This could be due to an increased accumulation of proteins and cellular components, but also to a reduced ability to degrade pathogens.
+There is also ample evidence that stimulating autophagy increases lifespan and longevity in model organisms, highlighting the importance of autophagy in the ageing process [Lu et al. 2021, Pyo et al. 2013].

-In a recent publication on fruit flies rapamycin stimulated autophagy.
-However only in female fruit flies:
+In a publication on fruit flies rapamycin stimulated autophagy.
+However only in female fruit flies.

 11. Chronic inflammation

-Ageing is characterised by an increase in inflammation, also known as "inflammaging".
-When young, inflammation is usually a direct response to injury and is switched off once the injury has healed.
-However, in aged tissues, chronic low-level inflammation often occurs, causing tissue damage and is implicated in the development of age-related diseases such as obesity and type 2 diabetes.
-Directly targeting inflammatory pathways in mice has been shown to rejuvenate tissues and positively impact survival.
+Ageing is characterised by an increase in inflammation, also known as ‘inflammaging’.
+In young people, inflammation is usually a direct response to injury and is switched off once the injury has healed.
+However, chronic low-level inflammation often occurs in ageing tissues, causing tissue damage and being implicated in the development of age-related diseases such as obesity and type 2 diabetes [Carrasco et al. 2022].
+Directly targeting inflammatory pathways in mice has been shown to rejuvenate tissue and improve survival [Desdin-Mico et al. 2020].

 12. Imbalance of the intestinal flora (dysbiosis)

-Microorganisms live on our skin and in bodily fluids, but the majority are found in our digestive tract and are therefore referred to as the gut microbiome.
-The gut microbiome has an important function for our body: microorganisms help digest food, produce essential vitamins, shape our immune system and help fight off pathogens.
-The composition of the gut microbiome is dynamic and dependent on environmental factors such as diet or stress.
-In addition, the composition changes with age.
+Microorganisms live on our skin and in our body fluids, but the majority are found in our digestive tract and are therefore referred to as the gut microbiome.
+The gut microbiome has important functions for our bodies: microorganisms help digest food, produce essential vitamins, shape our immune system and help fight off pathogens.
+The composition of the gut microbiome is dynamic and depends on environmental factors such as diet and stress.
+It also changes with age.

-While young, healthy people have a complex microbiome with many different bacterial species, the diversity decreases with age and the microbiome of old people is less complex and characterised by the presence of more pathogenic bacteria.
-Interestingly, extremely long-lived people, known as supercentenarians, contain microbes normally found only in younger people, suggesting that they have a healthier microbiome.
+While young, healthy people have a complex microbiome with many different species of bacteria, diversity decreases with age, and the microbiome of older people is less complex and characterised by the presence of more pathogenic bacteria [Ghosh et al. 2022].
+Interestingly, extremely long-lived people, known as supercentenarians, contain microbes normally found only in younger people, suggesting that they have a healthier microbiome [Wilmanski et al. 2021].
 Whether the observed changes in the gut microbiome are just a sign of ageing or whether they causally contribute to human ageing is still an open question.
-Recent results from our institute with the killifish Nothobranchius furzeri suggest that the gut microbiome may indeed play a causal role in ageing.
-In their experiment, the researchers were able to show that the transfer of the gut microbiome from young to middle-aged fish is sufficient to increase their lifespan.
+Recent results from our institute using the killifish Nothobranchius furzeri suggest that the gut microbiome may indeed play a causal role in ageing.
+In their experiment, the researchers showed that transferring the gut microbiome from young to middle-aged fish was sufficient to increase their lifespan [Smith et al. 2017].

 References: